 - Failure to report this information immediately could result in a hold on the issuance of permits.

-- This information change form (PDF) may be obtained by downloading, visiting Electrical Inspections or from the Electrical Inspection office in room G21 in the County Office Building.
+- This information change form may be obtained by downloading or from visiting the Electrical Inspection office in room G21 in the County Office Building.

-A. Inspection Connection is available 24/7; you will need a permit number and the type of inspection.
+A. Inspection Connection is available 24 hours a day, 7 days a week.
+You will need a permit number and the type of inspection.

-- All appointments must be scheduled directly with the district inspector.
-Inspectors are in the office Monday - Friday between 7:30 and 8 a.m. and between 3 and 3:30 p.m.
+- All appointments must be scheduled directly with the district inspector (PDF).
+Inspectors are in the office Monday through Friday between 7:30 and 8 a.m. and between 3 and 3:30 p.m.

 A. In most cases you can amend or correct information on existing electrical permits.